apache/tvm/nnvm/README.md

-# NNVM: Graph IR Stack for Deep Learning Systems
+# NNVM: Open Compiler for AI Frameworks

 [![Build Status](https://travis-ci.org/dmlc/nnvm.svg?branch=master)](https://travis-ci.org/dmlc/nnvm)
 [![GitHub license](http://dmlc.github.io/img/apache2.svg)](./LICENSE)

-NNVM is a reusable computational graph compilation stack for deep learning systems.
-It provides modules to:
+NNVM compiler offers reusable computation graph optimization and compilation for deep learning systems.
+It is backed by the [TVM stack](http://tvmlang.org) and provides modules to:

 - Represent deep learning workloads from front-end frameworks via a graph IR.
 - Optimize computation graphs to improve performance.
 - Compile into executable modules and deploy to different hardware backends with minimum dependency.

 NNVM is designed to add new frontend, operators and graph optimizations in a decentralized fashion without changing the core interface.
-It is part of [TVM stack](https://github.com/dmlc/tvm).
-The compiler toolchain can target hardware backends supported by TVM.
 The compiled module can be deployed to server, mobile, embedded devices and browsers with minimum dependency, in languages including c++, python, javascript, java, objective-c.

-The following code snippet demonstrates the general workflow of nnvm.
+The following code snippet demonstrates the general workflow of nnvm compiler.

 ```python
 import tvm